mpkuse/advanced_techniques_for_curvefitting/README.md

 ## Problems
 I am attempting to solve 2 problems.
 This data will have outliers in addition to noise:
-- 1d linear fit (given a Nx2 matrix get equation of a line)
+- 1d linear fit (given a Nx2 matrix get equation of a line).
+2 parameters.
+- Quadratic fit.
+Given Nx2 matrix fit a quadratic equation.
+3 parameters.
 - SO(3) + R^3 fit.
 Given two point cloud to estimate the translation and rotation between them.
+  7 parameters (quaternion and 3 translations) but really 6 parameters.

 ## Methods
 I shall explore the following techniques to solve the above problem: